-Yewtree Primary School plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/ misandry, homophobia, biphobia, transphobia and sexual violence/ harassment.
+Goldfield Infants' & Nursery School plays a crucial role in preventative education.
+This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our:

-- Behaviour Policy
+Behaviour Policy

-- Pastoral support system
+- pastoral support system

-- PSHE Curriculum

-- Planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:
+- planned programme of relationships, sex and health education (RSHE), which is inclusive and delivered regularly, tackling issues such as:

-- Healthy and respectful relationships
+- healthy and respectful relationships

-- Boundaries and consent
+- boundaries and consent

-- Stereotyping, prejudice, and equality
+- stereotyping, prejudice, and equality

-- Body confidence and self-esteem
+- body confidence and self-esteem

-- How to recognise an abusive relationship (including coercive and controlling behaviour)
+- how to recognise an abusive relationship (including coercive and controlling behaviour)

-- The concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support
+- the concepts of, and laws relating to, sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so-called honour-based violence such as forced marriage and FGM and how to access support

-- What constitutes sexual harassment and sexual violence and why they're always unacceptable.
+- what constitutes sexual harassment and sexual violence and why they're always unacceptable.